About Safe Yakima Valley?

 Twice a year, in April and October, Safe partners with Crime Stoppers and the Yakima County Sheriff’s Office to host a "Shreds & Meds" event.
 The public is invited to safely drop off their expired or unused medications and drugs, no questions asked.
 Community members may also bring in their important documents to safely discard.
 Safe Yakima Valley’s Drug Free Action Team Coalition partners with organizations and agencies throughout the valley.
 If you want to make a difference in Yakima County, join our Drug Free Action Team Coalition!
 Email firstname.lastname@example.org if you're interested in learning more about volunteering for our Drug Free Coalition!
 For only a few hours per year, you can make a huge impact in public safety!

-In October 2022, we collected over 33,000 pounds in shred material and 150 pounds of drugs in just 4 hours, making Yakima County safer from identify theft and safer from drug misuse.
-Safe also handed out 350 Dispose Rx packets, drug de-activation packets designed to safely dispose of unused/unwanted medications at home.
-Thank you to our sponsors who support the work we do to keep our communities drug-free: Bank of Idaho, Gesa Credit Union, Leonard Rickey, Wheatland Bank, Greater Yakima Chamber of Commerce, Ron's Coins and Collectibles, Yakima Valley Farm Worker's Clinic, and Valley Mall.
+In April, 2023, we filled a shred truck and collected over 400 pounds of medications in less than 4 hours, making Yakima County safer from identify theft and safer from drug misuse.
+Thank you, Yakima Valley!
+Safe also handed out Dispose Rx packets, drug de-activation packets designed to safely dispose of unused/unwanted medications at home.
+Thank you to our sponsors who support the work we do to keep our communities drug-free: Bank of Idaho, Wheatland Bank, Greater Yakima Chamber of Commerce, Ron's Coins and Collectibles, Yakima Valley Farm Worker's Clinic, Fiesta Foods, Gesa Credit Union, Leonard Rickey, CI Shred, and Valley Mall.

 “This is a great event for our valley,” said Yakima County Sheriff, Robert Udell.
 “Getting drugs off of our streets creates safer homes for our families, less crime, and a safer community for our officers.”